nfuzk/soulminter-public/public/terms.md

 - **Liquidity Risk:** The market for certain crypto-assets may be illiquid, making it difficult to sell them at a desired price.

-YOU ARE SOLELY RESPONSIBLE FOR ASSESSING AND BEARING THE RISKS ASSOCIATED WITH THE USE OF THE PLATFORM AND THE CREATION OF CRYPTO-ASSETS.
+YOU ARE SOLELY RESPONSIBLE FOR ASSESSING AND BEARING THE RISKS ASSOCIATED WITH THE USE OF THE PLATFORM AND THE CREATION OR MANAGEMENT OF CRYPTO-ASSETS.

 ### 7.2.
 Limitation of Liability

-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL SOULMINTER, ITS AFFILIATES, DIRECTORS, EMPLOYEES, AGENTS, SUPPLIERS, OR LICENSORS BE LIABLE FOR ANY INDIRECT, PUNITIVE, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES, INCLUDING WITHOUT LIMITATION DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, OR OTHER INTANGIBLE LOSSES, ARISING OUT OF OR RELATING TO THE USE OF, OR INABILITY TO USE, THE PLATFORM OR ANY CRYPTO-ASSETS CREATED THEREON.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL SOULMINTER, ITS AFFILIATES, DIRECTORS, EMPLOYEES, AGENTS, SUPPLIERS, OR LICENSORS BE LIABLE FOR ANY INDIRECT, PUNITIVE, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES, INCLUDING WITHOUT LIMITATION DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, OR OTHER INTANGIBLE LOSSES, ARISING OUT OF OR RELATING TO THE USE OF, OR INABILITY TO USE, THE PLATFORM OR ANY CRYPTO-ASSETS CREATED OR MANAGED THEREON.
 THIS LIMITATION OF LIABILITY APPLIES WHETHER THE ALLEGED LIABILITY IS BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR ANY OTHER BASIS, EVEN IF SOULMINTER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-IN NO EVENT SHALL SOULMINTER'S AGGREGATE LIABILITY FOR ALL CLAIMS RELATING TO THE PLATFORM EXCEED THE GREATER OF (A) THE AMOUNT OF FEES PAID BY YOU TO SOULMINTER FOR THE TOKEN CREATION SERVICE IN THE TWELVE (12) MONTHS PRECEDING THE EVENT GIVING RISE TO THE CLAIM, OR (B) ONE HUNDRED U.S. DOLLARS (USD $100.00).
+IN NO EVENT SHALL SOULMINTER'S AGGREGATE LIABILITY FOR ALL CLAIMS RELATING TO THE PLATFORM EXCEED THE GREATER OF (A) THE AMOUNT OF FEES PAID BY YOU TO SOULMINTER FOR THE SERVICE IN THE TWELVE (12) MONTHS PRECEDING THE EVENT GIVING RISE TO THE CLAIM, OR (B) ONE HUNDRED U.S. DOLLARS (USD $100.00).

 SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF CERTAIN WARRANTIES OR THE LIMITATION OR EXCLUSION OF LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
 ACCORDINGLY, SOME OF THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.